Code-Institute-Submissions/milestone_2-4/README.md

 Winning the game

+difficulty setting works.

+Displays stage

 Features Left to Implement:
 ---------------------------

-Design user interface for the games
+Design user interface for the games - improve user interface .

 reseting the game